Pair correlation for sums of two ordinates of zeros of the Riemann zeta function: Introduction

 \subsection{Underlying approach}

-We assume RH throughout the paper.
-To prove the theorems formulated in \S\ref{sec:results}, we follow Montgomery's method closely, using various techniques to carry out individual steps.
+We assume RH throughout.
+To prove Theorem~\ref{thm:main}, we follow Montgomery's method closely, using various techniques to carry out individual steps.
 For the benefit of the reader and to set the stage for our work, we briefly review Montgomery's argument.

 Let $x>1$, $x\ne p^k$.
 By an old result of Landau \cite{Landau}, the relation

 holds provided that $s\ne 1$, $s\ne\rho$, $s\ne -2n$.
 Multiplying by $x^{s-1/2}$, we see that

 As the individual terms in these relations are continuous for all $x\ge 1$, we no longer exclude $x=1$ or $x=p^k$ from our considerations.